You are here

 A 21% reduction in building-related energy use intensity from 2012 to 2020.

-We manage over 75 fleet vehicles and use a fleet telematics system to monitor a variety of vehicle metrics.
+We manage over 70 fleet vehicles, including 3 hybrid and two full electric and use a fleet telematics system to monitor a variety of vehicle metrics.
 This system is used to improve vehicle fuel efficiency and driving practices.

 45% reduction in idle time